Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Studies have shown that the rate of diabetes is higher in countries that use high fructose corn syrup compared to those that don’t.
 Diabetes is prevalent in the U.S. where the average American consumes about 55 pounds of HCFS per year!

-Some studies show that sugar, and HFCS in particular, exacerbate join pain and other internal inflammation.
+Some studies show that sugar, and HFCS in particular, exacerbate joint pain and other internal inflammation.
 Inflammation can also manifest itself as headaches, fever, and other cold symptoms.

 Common Foods and Beverages Containing High Fructose Corn Syrup